Top 16 Russian-speaking Countries Around the World

 Why Is Russian So Widely Spoken?

 - The USSR encouraged its spread.
-The spread of the Russian language and culture has occurred throughout history.
-Much of this process occurred due to policies designed to assimilate diverse populations under one shared language.
-The Soviet era massively contributed to the spread of the Russian language since it was the main working language used across the USSR’s vast swath of territory.
+Russian language and culture spread throughout history because of policies designed to assimilate diverse populations under one shared language.
+The Soviet era massively contributed to this since Russian was the main working language used across the USSR’s vast territory.

 - Official UN status.
 Today, Russian remains one of the six official languages of the United Nations.
 Because of this, many people looking to work in an international setting choose to learn Russian.